senacor/One-Pager-Management/docs/02-development/README.md

         FileChangeQueueTrigger -- creates --> AppConfiguration
-        SharepointListValidationReporter  -- is used by --> OnePagerValidation SharePointStorageExplorer -- is used by -->  OnePagerValidation
+        SharepointListValidationReporter  <-- Interact for Information about One Pagers --> OnePagerValidation

+        OnePagerValidation <-- Interact for Retrieving and Reporting Validation Errors -->  SharePointStorageExplorer

         AppConfiguration -- creates --> SharePointStorageExplorer